bradleybarrett/goat-milk-dairy-farm/README.md

 * HA-Proxy load balancers access information in consul and populate routing rules using consul-template.
 * Traffic weights are stored in a git repository and synced to the consul kv-store in real-time using gonsul.
 * HA-Proxy hot reload and consul-template polling allow routing rules to be updated automatically without dropping existing traffic.
-* Registration side-car containers register each load balancer with consul.
+* Side-car containers register each load balancer with consul.
 As a result, the load balancer address is flexible and client-side load balancing can be implemented to support redundant load balncers for each service.
 * This load balancing implementation attempts to externalize all routing logic from the application services (hence the use of server-side load balancing).

-Note: There a pros and cons to each load balancing implementation pattern.
+Note: There are pros and cons to each load balancing implementation pattern.
 See the section "Load Balancing Implementation Patterns" for the key elements of load balancing, examples from well-known tools, and the pattern used by this dairy farm.

 ## Deployment Pipeline Features <a name="3"></a>